-The purpose of this report is to provide an annual update on the progress of the Pay or Play Program for fiscal year July 1, 2018 through June 30, 2019.
-This report, submitted by the Office of Business Opportunity, is reflective of program activities and analysis.
+The purpose of this report is to provide an annual update on the progress of the Pay or Play Program for fiscal year July 1, 2019 through June 30, 2020.
+This report submitted by the Office of Business Opportunity, is reflective of program activities and analysis.
+The results documented within this report are POP Program activities documented within the Pay or Play Management System by POP liaisons and Contractors to support program compliance as of June 30, 2020.